ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

 **Core** uses the **Lua** programming language, While this tutorial does not really require any prior knowledge of the language feel free to check out our [Lua Primer](lua_reference.md) to get familiar with the basics of the language.

-* For debugging, we have our own script debugger, you can enable it via the **View** menu.
+* For debugging code, we have our own script debugger, you can enable it via the **View** menu.
     You can toggle breakpoints by clicking on a line number in the internal editor.

+* Another page you'll probably be constantly checking is the [Core API](core_api.md) page.

 * Lastly, we have a section on [code conventions](lua_style_guide.md) as well.

 ---